-We determine that the risk condition for the Copa Airlines for the month of August is Critical.
+We determine that the risk condition for the Copa Airlines for the month of September is High.
 This can be seen in the security indicator as indicated below.

 Risk Indicator Service Condition Comments Risk Value Metric MSS-VME HIGH 1 high vulnerability has been identified this month.
-Just one of can cause an impact to the Copa Airlines
+Only one is enough to add up risk of negative impact to Copa Airlines